nvatuan/laser-reflect-master-game/README.md

 - A paper report to instruct how to install and use your program.

 ## What is it specifically?
-I decided to make a game, where there's like a laserbeam projector, then there's a lot of mirror pieces on the board to redirect the laser
+It is a puzzle game.
+Where the goal is to redirect laser from a Projector to a Receiver, through the usage of many mirror pieces to redirect the laser directions.

-The goal is to redirect it to a special unit called laserbeam receiver.

-I could write a level generator and a level checker, then use those same things in Level Editor, which will Save/Load a level to a SQL Database.

-Visionary.
-I know.

 # Figuring out the approach
 ## Planning